 In that case, check if it has the company’s caller ID.
 Companies normally don’t text you refund messages unless you have canceled any order.
 These details are informed by the apps via notifications and not by private numbers.

 These scam messages demand immediate action like the transfer of money immediately, clicking on links then and there, etc so that they can put pressure on you to do so.

 They may even pretend to be someone from your family and can fake an emergency message too.

 These messages are generally composed with a lot of grammatical mistakes and incorrect spacing between words.
 You’ll be able to recognize their improper structure by reading a scam message.

-To spot a fake message, you can use Truecaller or search up the number of Google to get information about its owner.
+To spot a fake message, you can use Truecaller or search the number on Google to get information about its owner.